gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 \index{permutation!test}
 In contrast to
-your introductory statistics course where, if you did this, it was just a click away, we are going to learn what was going on under the hood.
-Specifically, we need a ***for loop*** in R to be able to repeatedly generate the permuted data sets and record $T^*$ for each one.
+your introductory statistics course where, if you did this, it was just a click away, we are going to learn what was going on "under the hood" of the software you were using.
+Specifically, we need a ***for loop*** \index{\textt{for loop}} in R to be able to repeatedly generate the permuted data sets and record $T^*$ for each one.
 Loops are a basic programming task that make randomization methods possible as well as potentially simplifying any repetitive computing task.
 To write a "for loop", we need to choose how many times we want to do the loop (call that ``B``) and decide on a counter to keep track of where we are at in the loops (call that ``b``, which goes from 1 up to ``B``).
 The simplest loop just involves printing out the index, ``print(b)`` at each step.
-This is our first use of curly braces, { and}, that are used to group the code we want to repeatedly run as we proceed through the loop.
-By typing the following code in the script window and then highlighting it all and hitting the run button, R will go through the loop 5 times, printing out the counter:
+This is our first use of curly braces, { and }, that are used to group the code we want to repeatedly run as we proceed through the loop.
+By typing the following code in a codechunk and then highlighting it all and hitting the run button, R will go through the loop *B* = 5 times, printing out the counter:

 ```
 B <- 5